This page tells you about reflexology for people with cancer. You can find information about

 - Reduce back problems

 - Overcome infertility

-- Reduce digestive problems
+- Reduce digestion problems

 At the moment there is little or no scientific evidence to prove that reflexology helps any of these conditions.

 On your first visit, your reflexologist will ask you some general questions about your health, lifestyle and medical history.
 If they have any concerns that reflexology could interfere with your health, or with any drugs you are currently taking, they might ask to speak to your GP.
-There may be situations where your doctor does not recommend reflexology.

 Your reflexologist may suggest a course of treatments rather than just one.
 If you are paying for your treatments, this can be expensive, so always check with your therapist how much they charge and how many sessions they recommend before booking your treatment.

 There is no scientific evidence to prove that reflexology can cure or prevent any type of disease, including cancer.
-But it is popular among people with cancer.
+But it is very popular among people with cancer.

 Some studies have looked at using reflexology to help with cancer symptoms such as pain, sickness and anxiety.
 Results from these studies are mixed and most involved small numbers of patients so it is difficult to see if the reflexology had any effect.
 Some studies had no control group, or the control group did not have a similar intervention to the reflexology.
 Again, this makes it difficult to see if it is the reflexology that is causing any difference between the groups.
 It could be the attention of the therapist that helps people to feel relaxed, for instance, rather than the reflexology itself.